 Important note to all patients

-Enquiries are handled by Baltic Medical Services, who also work with the university hospitals of Kiel, Lübeck, Rostock and Greifswald and private hospitals across North Germany.
+Enquiries are handled by Baltic Medical Services, who work with university and other hospitals across North Germany.

 Complete our online enquiry form and please upload scans and reports.